0xAnalyst/Cyber_Security_Career_Path/README.md

 ## 📄 License

-Distributed under the MIT License.
+Distributed under the GLP-3 License.
 See `LICENSE.txt` for more information.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments